 Fair play, you have abs.

-But either you suffer from a rare medical condition that causes you to need to wipe your brow with your shirt every time a girl walks by, or you’re just being a total c*ckwaffle.
+But either you suffer from a rare condition that forces you to lift your shirt to wipe your brown every time a girl walks by, or you’re a total c**kwaffle.